Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experimental Details

 \subsection{Full Results}

 We present the complete benchmarking results for Long-term Probabilistic Time Series Forecasting (LPTSF) in Table~\ref{tab:long_term_fore_CRPS} and Table~\ref{tab:long_term_fore_NMAE}, covering all four forecasting horizons ($H \in \{96, 192, 336, 720\}$) across nine real-world datasets.
-The comprehensive evaluation reveals that {LSG-VAE} achieves a dominant performance lead.
-Crucially, it not only surpasses specialized generative models (e.g., Diffusion and Flow-based methods) in terms of distributional fidelity (CRPS) but also consistently outperforms state-of-the-art point forecasters on deterministic metrics (NMAE).
-This confirms that the proposed Location-Scale paradigm effectively captures long-term dependencies and complex volatility dynamics.
+The evaluation shows that {VolDy-VAE} achieves strong performance across the evaluated datasets.
+It surpasses specialized generative models (e.g., Diffusion and Flow-based methods) in distributional fidelity (CRPS) and consistently outperforms state-of-the-art point forecasters on deterministic metrics (NMAE).
+This result indicates that the proposed Location-Scale framework captures long-term dependencies and complex volatility dynamics.

-Furthermore, we provide a detailed efficiency analysis to validate the model's suitability for real-world deployment.
-As evidenced by the comparison, LSG-VAE exhibits superior computational efficiency, characterized by low memory overhead and rapid inference speeds.
-In sharp contrast to iterative diffusion models or autoregressive baselines, LSG-VAE achieves high-precision forecasting with orders-of-magnitude lower latency, striking an optimal balance between accuracy and efficiency.